shrey27/Engineering-Mavericks/README.md

   playlist or watch later
 - All the images are wrapped inside alazy loader component for more optimised webapp UX
+- Infinite Scrolling on video Listing page
+- Add, edit or delete comments on Single video Page
+- Upload a video of pre-exisiting category or new category with updated filters
 - Toast messages on every screen to acknowledge user actions

 ## Tech stack used